-The Metropolitan Transportation Commission's public involvement process aims to give the public and partners ample opportunities for early and continuing participation in critical transportation projects, plans and decisions, and to provide full public access to key decisions.
+The Metropolitan Transportation Commission's public involvement process aims to give the public ample opportunities for early and continuing participation in critical transportation projects, plans and decisions, and to provide full public access to key decisions.
 Engaging the public early and often in the decision-making process is critical to the success of any transportation plan or program, and is required by numerous state and federal laws, as well as by the Commission's own internal procedures.

 Federal law requires MTC, when developing the Regional Transportation Plan and the Transportation Improvement Program (TIP), to coordinate transportation plans with expected growth, economic development, environmental protection and other related planning activities within our region.
-Toward this end, MTC's Draft 2023 Public Participation Plan for the San Francisco Bay Area lays out a comprehensive vision for informing the public about the myriad of opportunities for getting involved in MTC's work and includes enhancements geared toward better reaching Equity Priority Communities, more comprehensive public information techniques and a refinement of MTC's guiding principles for engagement.
-The plan also lists key partners that MTC aims to meaningfully engage in its policies, actions and decisions - including Tribal Governments, Federal Land Management Agencies and many others (see Chapter 5 of the PPP).
+Toward this end, MTC's Public Participation Plan for the San Francisco Bay Area outlines key decision points during the development process for consulting with affected local, regional, state and federal agencies and Tribal governments.